What Is Time-Series Analysis? (With Examples and Applications)

 Curve fitting

+Since time series is a discrete set, you can always tell exactly how many data points it contains.
 But what if you want to know the value of your time-series parameter at a point in time that is not covered by your data?

 Forecasting

 Statistical inference is the process of generalization from sample to whole.
 It can be done over time in time-series data, giving way to future predictions or forecasting: from extrapolating regression models to more advanced techniques using stochastic simulations and machine learning.
-If you want to know more, check out this article about time-series forecasting.
+If you want to know more, check out our article about time-series forecasting.

 Classification and segmentation